nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 now the classes we made are closed, we don't need to touch them, and if the pet store owner wants to add a new class, we can do that since our code allows us to add new classes "open."
 #### What's the benefit of Open–Closed Principle?
-- [x] :one: Reduce the impact of any changes to your application code :collision:
+- [x] :one: Reduce the impact of any changes to your application code
-- [x] :two: Add a new extension to your code and avoid changing the old one! :baby_chick:
+- [x] :two: Add a new extension to your code and avoid changing the old one!

 #### Tips to help you follow Open–Closed Principle
-- [x] :one: Design your classes so that new functionality can be added as new requirements are generated :octocat:
+- [x] :one: Design your classes so that new functionality can be added as new requirements are generated
-- [x] :two: Avoid modifying developed class unless your debugging :computer:
+- [x] :two: Avoid modifying developed class unless your debugging

 ## Interface Segregation Principle